noureldien2021/Project-2-Serverless-Image-Processing-with-S3-and-Lambda/README.md

 #### Amazon DynamoDB
 1. Amazon DynamoDB is a **fully managed NoSQL database** that provides fast and predictable performance.
 2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

+# WorkFlow
+1. Upload image to source S3 bucket.
+2. Lambda is triggered automatically.
+3. Image is processed (resize, watermark).
+4. Processed image is saved to destination bucket.
+5. Metadata is saved to DynamoDB (optional).

 # Contact / Support